How long does the DAS last?

 On the other hand, if you feel that you could pay off your current debts, including interest, fees, and charges, given an extended period of time, choosing an informal solution such as a DMP could be a better option.
 Although this is a more expensive way to deal with your debts, it has a much smaller impact on your credit rating.

-This will make accessing further credit much easier, so a DMP can be a good option if you are planning a significant investment such as buying a home or starting a business.Get Started
+This will make accessing further credit much easier, so a DMP can be a good option if you are planning a significant investment such as buying a home or starting a business.Check if you qualify for the DAS

 How long a DPP lasts is ultimately affected by two factors: